bumblebaytuna/BangleApps/apps/hourangle/README.md

 ## Usage

-The display is designed for Northern Hemisphere use only
+The main display on a polarscope (and this app) resembles a clock-face but shows **24 hours rather than 12**, corresponding to one full daily rotation of Polaris around the Pole.

-The display resembles a clock face but represents **24 hours rather than 12 hours**, corresponding to one full daily rotation of Polaris around the Galactic Pole.
+Polarscopes typically include two rings and a validity period (for example, from the Year 2000 to Year 2030):

-Polar scopes typically include two rings and a validity period (for example, year 2000 to 2030):
+- The centre of the display is the true Pole

-- The **outer ring** represents the later date (e.g. 2030)
+- The **outer ring** represents the later date (e.g. 2030), because Polaris moves further from the Pole each year
 - The **inner ring** represents the earlier date (e.g. 2000)

 The app calculates: